Akshat111111/Hedging-of-Financial-Derivatives/Stock Market Data Scrapper/readme.md

 ## Data Set

-for Ticker information fetching of companies under Ticker information section the dataset availabel on internet is scrapped in json format which is listed in file ticker.json.
+for Ticker information fetching of companies under Ticker information section the dataset available on internet is scrapped in json format which is listed in file ticker.json.

 ## Methodology